HiDiHlabs/ssam-lite/docs/source/usage.rst

   :alt: Screenshot of the Parameter preview section

 Once you are happy with your choice you can proceed with the actual analysis.

+For our example analysis we are going to proceed with a *Vector field width* of 500, a *KDE kernel bandwidth* of 1, and a *Cell assignment threshold* of 50.

 Analysis